 Deformation functors, just like stacks, have tangent complexes, and the tangent of the map $\cat P_{FMM}$ has a very concrete description, see Corollary \ref{cor-deriv} below.
 We will now show this agrees (in a reasonable sense) with the differential of our derived period map $\cat P$.

 Before we can make precise what we mean by agreement, let us briefly recall the tangent space in a general setting.
 The tangent space of a functor $X$ at a point $x: \C \to X$ is the functor that associates to any shifted $\C$-module $M$ the space $T_{x}(M)= X(\C\oplus M)\times_{X(\C), x}*$, where $\C\oplus M$ is the square-zero extension of $\C$ by $M$.
 If the functor $F$ is homotopy-preserving and homotopy homogeneous then the tangent space is an abelian group and the homotopy groups satisfy $\pi_{i}T_{x}(M)\cong \pi_{i+1}T_{x}(M[-1])$, see for example Section 1 of \cite{Pridham10a}.
-The tangent complex as in Section \ref{sect-tangent} has thus $i$-th cohomology given by $\pi_{0}T_{x}(\C[-i]))$.
+The tangent complex as in Section \ref{sect-tangent} thus has $i$-th cohomology given by $\pi_{0}T_{x}(\C[-i]))$.

 The theory of deformations in derived analytic geometry is considered in detail in \cite{Porta16}.
-Here we will only need that square zero extensions agree in the derived algebraic and the derived analytic setting, in particular that $R\Spec(\C \oplus M) = u((R\Spec(\C\oplus M))^{an})$.
-This will be true in any sensible theory, but as the definition of analytic rings is quite subtle we will not provide a proof here, but refer the reader to the forthcoming \cite{Porta17}.
-There Porta proves that there is no difference between derived Artin rings and (suitably defined) derived analytic Artin rings by establishing an equivalence $B \simeq (B^{an})^{alg}$ for derived Artin rings.
-As the underlying schemes are points $(-)^{alg}$ and $u$ agree in this case.
+Here we will only need that square zero extensions agree in the derived algebraic and the derived analytic setting, in particular that $R\Spec(\C \oplus M) \simeq u((R\Spec(\C\oplus M))^{an})$.
+This follows from Proposition 8.2 of \cite{Porta15}, where an equivalence between derived Artin rings and (suitably defined) derived analytic Artin rings is established using the functor $(-)^{alg}$.
+As the underlying schemes are, points $(-)^{alg}$ and $u$ agree in this case.